SAP/openui5-docs/docs/Step_5_UI5_Inspector_76e789e.md

 In this tutorial step, we will have a closer look at UI5 Inspector - a plug-in specifically created for analyzing and debugging OpenUI5 code.

+With UI Inspector, you can find answers to the following questions, for example:

 -   What is the structure of your app?

 -   How are the elements related to each other?